PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/strategy.md

 weight: 10
 ---

-This is a summary of current Migration Strategy.
+This is a summary of the current Migration Strategy.
 It provides an overview of our current vision, in the end of this year 2020, of the Symfony Migration project.

 # Different kind of pages